The Morning Briefing: Fly Me to the Moon — Elon Musk Says, 'YES!'

 At least not until it got posted on YouTube after the game, anyway.

 It's always fun when news from outside the political "Harumph!" sphere catches my eye.
-On Monday, my good friend and partner in thought crime Stephen Green wrote about Elon Musk's rearrangement of his spacefaring priorities.
+On Monday, my good friend and partner in thought crime, Stephen Green, wrote about Elon Musk's rearrangement of his spacefaring priorities.
 The world's richest man is now focusing on building "a self-growing city on the Moon," rather than a colony on Mars.
-Both are lofty, Muskian goals, but the timeline on achieving the former is a lot shorter.
+Both are lofty, Muskian goals, but the timeline for achieving the former is a lot shorter.
 This is from Stephen's column:

 Direct-transfer windows to Luna — with flight times of just three to five days — open roughly twice per month.
 The Hohmann window to Mars opens about every 26 months, with a flight time of up to nine months.
 Another technology SpaceX has yet to fully iterate is crew protection from radiation during such a long flight.